jordike/dark-rose-theme/README.md

 and *was made to support my own needs*.
 Therefore, I cannot guarantee the theme to work with other technologies you use.

+## Themes
+This theme consists of a dark theme and a light theme.
+The theme has been developed with the dark theme, so this is the one best supported.

+There is also a light theme, however, but that one is still being worked on.
+It is released already so I can use it and fix mistakes as they appear.

 ## Supported Languages
 This theme has been and tested with the following programming
 languages: